 Add in all your spices minus the 1 Tablespoon of McCormick chili powder.
 You’ll need that for the chicken sausage.

-Pour in your beef broth, cover your slow cooker, and set to 4-6 hours.
+Pour in your beef broth, add in your cocoa powder, your brown sugar, your tomatoes and your beans.
+Cover your slow cooker, and set to 4-6 hours.
 While it might be done in 2 hours, the longer it cooks, the deeper and more integrated the flavor.
 I suggest tasting it as you go.

 Now, if we were simply making chili, this would be the end of the recipe.
 Congratulations, you’re done…if you’re boring!